roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Cori stood up and Sam and Victor stepped up, taking the wet leg warmers out of her hands.

  "We'll take care of this," Victor smiled.
 He manned her left breast while Sam took the right.
 First, they both squeezed the excess water out of the leg warmers, letting it spill over her breasts, immediately washing away much of the sand.
 Then, gently but with enough firmness to scrub off the particularly sticky spots, they held and rubbed her breasts, wiping away sand and cum.
-Report_Story #7